ML-Project-ccny/ASL-Learner/README.md

 ## Description
-ASL Learner is a machine learning-based website.
-We have created this application for people who are interested in learning American Sign language.
-Through this app, a user can learn how to spell each letter in American Sign language.
-This app is very useful for people with speaking disabilities and hearing disabilities.
-This website will teach sign language to people with hearing disability, which will allow them to communication with others.
-This app will also help people who want to pursue any career to help the hearing-disabled person.
-Our website is very user-friendly and eye-catching.
-It is very easy to interact with.
-We have pages on the website but in the beginning, a user will be greeted with the home page.
-Then, they can move to the next page where they will find many words on a different levels.
-The user can choose any word from those levels and it will take them to the page.
-On that page, the user will try to mimic the sign language of each letter of that chosen word.
-When the user is done, the website will bring them back to the word choice page.
-There is also a sign in feature which saves a user’s progress which they can access through the info page.
+ASL Learner is a machine learning-based website for people interested in learning American Sign Language fingerspelling.
+With this website, a user can learn how to spell each letter in American Sign Language.
+This is very useful for people with either speaking or hearing disabilities.
+The website will also teach people how to do fingerspelling which will allow them to communicate with a hearing-disabled person.
+Our website is user-friendly and eye-catching.

 ## Design and Experiments